 This leaflet is to help you understand what Diastematomyelia is, what tests you need and the implication of being diagnosed with Diastematomyelia for your baby and your family.

-Diastematomyelia is a complete or partial clefting (a longitudinal split) of the spinal cord that is divided into two hemi-cords.
+Diastematomyelia is a very rare malformation, with complete or partial clefting (a longitudinal split) of the spinal cord, which is divided into two hemi-cords.
+It usually occurs to the incomplete fusion of the spinal elements and has a soft/bony tissue dividing the spinal cord into two.

 How does diastematomyelia happen?